 Our medicine bags are constructed of buck and doe hides, cow leather and elk.
 What appears on our site will vary by the type of material Cece will have on hand at any given time.
-Over the past 15 years, sources of these hides include buying some retail from Tandy Leather; but predominantly they are obtained from our local, annual Black Powder Rendezvous and cannon shoot.
-We've found some great strands of trade beads, suede lacing, antler and items made from horn (not certain as to what kind of horn, actually - we expect it to be legally obtained!).
-The Rendezvous is similar to the kind of gathering for a Civil War Re-enactment; people wear period clothing and pitch tents with wood stakes and canvas and cook over wood fires, etc. The cannon shoot is more of an excuse for those of us spectators to consume a fair amount of beer in the Memorial Day Weekend sunshine while the guys from the PG&E welding shop launch bowling balls from their cannon.
+Over the past 45 years, sources of these hides include buying some retail from Tandy Leather; but predominantly they are obtained from our local, annual Black Powder Rendezvous and cannon shoot.
+We've found some great strands of trade beads, suede lacing, antler and items made from horn.
 Some hide is even reclaimed - cut from things such a pig-leather jacket that got worn out or was donated to us.
-It may sound chintzy or cheap to think about cutting up used clothing, but we really do make every effort to prevent the waste of perfectly usable resources as well as see potential in the things discarded by others.
+We really do make every effort to prevent the waste of perfectly usable resources as well as see potential in the things discarded by others.

 For the number of deer in our area we find surprisingly few drop-horns (the antlers shed annually as part of the 'Rut').
 Our dogs tend to wander the woods and have occasionally brought one of these home.
 Most are purchased at the Rendezvous, so don't expect to find too many bite marks.